StephenHausler/Multi-Process-Fusion/README.md

 Note: Currently at Revision 0.1 and full functionality is not guaranteed.
 Revision 0.2 due on 14/09/2018.

+Known bugs:
+Code currently not working with video files.

 Requirements:
 1) MATLAB 2017 or later.
 2) MATLAB Neural Network Toolbox.